 If the person does not have insurance, cannot afford to pay, or does not have medical coupons, they should go to the treatment program and ask for alcohol/drug treatment.
 The treatment program will either refer them to the local welfare/public assistance office to apply for medical coupons, or if available, discuss fee scale payment options.

-To apply for medical coupons contact the nearest Community Service office or Starte DSHS or goto do I qualify? for additional information.
+To apply for medical coupons, contact the nearest Community Service Office of Washington State DSHS at 877-501-2233 or go to do I qualify? for additional information.